spineo/quotations/index.md

 ### Filtering the Quotes

 Since the script can potentially retrieve tens of thousands of quotes (of which well over 99% are of no value to me) I decided to perform an intial filtering by author.
 For this manual exercise I arbitrarily came up with 100 authors spanning multiple nationalities and occupations.
 The criteria for picking these authors was that they are (or were) masters in their endevours or occupations, worthy of my admiration, and that they had at least two quotations that were inspiring or thought provoking.
 As I produced this list, I also included the additional fields country of origin, occupation, birth date, death date (if deceased), and optionally a link to a bio.
-The [filter_quotes.pl](https://github.com/spineo/perl-scripts/blob/master/bin/filter_quotes.pl) script then creates an intermediate data structure (sample shown below) keyed by the lowercased/stripped full name and applies it to the quotes file:
+The [filter_quotes.pl](https://github.com/spineo/perl-scripts/blob/master/bin/filter_quotes.pl) script then creates an intermediate data structure (sample shown below) keyed by the lowercased/dash-separated/stripped full name and applies it to the quotes file:
 ```
-          'marktwain' => {
+          'mark-twain' => {
                            'lname_sig' => 'twain',
                            'birth_date' => 'November 30, 1835',
                            'title' => 'Author',